KESA24/Click-bait-prediction/README.md

-# Data-ladies-
-Predict if a text is click bait or not.
+Predict whether a text is clickbait or not.
+The text is etracted from various online sources such as news websites